alexandrepiveteau/epfl-datalog-kotlin/src/main/kotlin/io/github/alexandrepiveteau/datalog/core/README.md

 This implementation of Datalog is restricted in the following ways:

-+ The only supported data type is opaque, and is represented by the `Value` type.
++ The only supported data type is opaque, and is represented by the `Atom` type.
 + All values must be pre-declared in the program before they can be used in rules.
 + Negation is only allowed in stratified programs.